Alan Krueger: Career

-Krueger began teaching at Princeton University in 1987, and successively held the Bendheim Professorship in Economics and Public Affairs and the James Madison Professorship in Political Economy.
+Krueger began teaching at Princeton University in 1987.
+He held the Bendheim Professorship in Economics and Public Affairs followed by the James Madison Professorship in Political Economy.

 Krueger developed and applied the method of natural experiments to study the effect of education on earnings, the minimum wage on employment, and other issues.

 Krueger compared restaurant jobs in New Jersey, which raised its minimum wage, to restaurant jobs in Pennsylvania, which did not, and found that restaurant employment in New Jersey increased, while it decreased in Pennsylvania.
 The results reinvigorated the academic debate on the employment effects of minimum wages and spawned a large literature.

 His books, Education Matters: Selected Essays by Alan B. Krueger and (with James Heckman) Inequality in America: What Role for Human Capital Policies? reviewed the available research relating to positive externalities accruing to society from increased government investment in educating the children of the poor.
 In Inequality in America, he writes:

 I would emphasize that I do not envision investment in human capital development as the sole component of a program to address the adverse consequences of income inequality.
 It is part of the solution, but not the whole solution.
 In principle, the optimal governmental policy regarding income inequality would employ multiple instruments, up to the point at which the social benefit per additional dollar of cost of each instrument is equal across all instruments.

-In his book, What Makes a Terrorist: Economics and the Roots of Terrorism (2007), he wrote that in contrast to the assumption that terrorists come from impoverished, uneducated environments, terrorists often come from middle-class, college-educated backgrounds.
+In his book What Makes a Terrorist: Economics and the Roots of Terrorism (2007), Krueger wrote that, in contrast to the assumption that terrorists come from impoverished, uneducated environments, they often come from middle-class, college-educated backgrounds.

 In 1994–95, he served as Chief Economist at the United States Department of Labor.
 He received the Kershaw Prize, Mahalanobis Prize, and IZA Prize (with David Card), and was a fellow of the American Academy of Arts and Sciences, Society of Labor Economists, Econometric Society and American Academy of Political and Social Science.
 He was a member of the Executive and Supervisory Committee (ESC) of CERGE-EI, an academic institution located in Prague, Czech Republic.

 On March 7, 2009, he was nominated by President Barack Obama to be Assistant Secretary of the Treasury for Economic Policy.
 In October 2010, he announced his resignation from the Treasury Department, to return to Princeton University.

 On August 29, 2011, he was nominated by Obama to be chair of the White House Council of Economic Advisers, and on November 3, 2011, the Senate unanimously confirmed his nomination.

 He also published several books on issues related to education, labor markets and income distribution.
 He was also known for his work on the Environmental Kuznets curve.
 Between 2000 and 2006 he wrote for The New York Times Economic Scene column.

 Uber paid Krueger about $100,000 in 2015 to write in support of its job-creation model.

 Krueger signed a 2018 amici curiae brief that expressed support for Harvard University in the Students for Fair Admissions v.
 President and Fellows of Harvard College lawsuit.